trixi-framework/TrixiParticles.jl/docs/src/systems/boundary.md

 \right)^2,
 ```
 where ``\bm{v}_f`` is the fluid velocity and ``\bm{v}_b`` is the boundary velocity.
-This adjustment provides a higher boundary pressure for bodies moving with a relative velocity to the fluid to prevent penetration.
+This implementation-specific term raises the boundary pressure based on the normal
-This modification is original and not derived from any literature source.
+component of the relative boundary-fluid velocity and is not taken from a literature formula.

 ```@docs
     BernoulliPressureExtrapolation